We have an exciting Theater year planned for '22-'23Featuring:

 Mrs. Amy-Lyn Foster

-I am excited to introduce myself as the Arts Coordinator for Royal Oaks Elementary School of the Arts.
+I am excited to introduce myself as the Arts Coordinator and Theater Teacher for Royal Oaks School of the Arts.
 I am a 1987 graduate of Concord High School and a 1991 graduate of Meredith College where I majored in Child Development with my certification to teach grades K-6.
-Most of my 22 years of experience in education has been in Wake County (Raleigh, NC) where I was honored as one of the top 12 educators in the county.
-This is my fifth year in Cabarrus County and Royal Oaks Elementary.
+Most of my years of experience in education has been in Wake County (Raleigh, NC) where I was honored as one of the top 12 educators in the county.
+This is my 8th year at Cabarrus County and Royal Oaks School of the Arts.
 I am blessed to have had the opportunity to teach 2nd grade at ROES where I was chosen as their Teacher of the Year in 2015, and the Impact on Education award winner in 2016 and 2018.
-I am Married to a wonderful husband who is a 1987 Graduate of Northwest Cabarrus High School and I have a 25 year old son and a 23 year old daughter who are off doing amazing things.
-I am looking forward to bringing all of the areas of the arts to our students this year and can't wait to see the continued increased engagement and success the arts will bring to them.
-I am also excited to announce that we will be bringing The Lion King, Jr. to life this year!
+I am Married to a wonderful husband who is a 1987 Graduate of Northwest Cabarrus High School and I have a 28 year old son and a 26 year old daughter who are off doing amazing things.
+I am also "Lolly" to two beautiful granddaughters.
+I am looking forward to bringing theater instruction to our students this year and can't wait to see the continued increased engagement and confidence the theatrical arts will bring to them.
+I am incredibly excited about the shows we have planned for this year!
 Come join in on the fun!

 About our program